Vietnam.vn - Nền tảng quảng bá Việt Nam

 ASEAN-6 growth ranking in the first quarter of 2025.
 (Photo: baomoi.com)

 Malaysia grew 4.4% in the first quarter of 2025, down from 4.9% in the previous quarter.
 The central bank said household consumption and electronics exports were bright spots.
-However, a decline in oil and gas output and a slowdown in the auto industry weighed on the recovery.
-Governor Abdul Rasheed Ghaffour said growth this year could be lower than the forecast of 4.5–5.5%.
+However, a decline in oil and gas production and a slowdown in the auto industry weighed on the recovery.
+Governor Abdul Rasheed Ghaffour said this year's growth could be lower than the forecast of 4.5-5.5%.

 Meanwhile, Thailand continues to be the slowest growing economy in the ASEAN-6 group with a growth rate of 3.1%.
-The forecast for the whole of 2025 has now been revised down to 1.3-2.3%, reflecting weak domestic demand, declining consumer confidence and the risk of US tariffs negatively impacting the automobile and electronics export sectors.
+The forecast for the whole of 2025 has now been revised down to 1.3-2.3%, reflecting weak domestic demand, declining consumer confidence and the risk of US tariffs negatively impacting the export sector of automobiles and electronics.

 The first quarter’s performance showed a clear divergence within the ASEAN-6 bloc.
 Vietnam and the Philippines maintained their recovery momentum thanks to domestic demand and stable policies, while major economies such as Indonesia, Malaysia, Singapore and Thailand faced many external challenges.